labordynamicsinstitute/ldilab-manual/11-02-workflow-create-repo.md

 ![running pipeline](images/jira-run-pipeline-running.png)

 - [ ] Once your pipeline is done, check that it is green.
   - If for some reason, it fails, the logs are available for your supervisor to inspect, and to help you.
-You, or the person assigned to `Part C`, may then need to do [the manual steps later](Manual1).
+You, or the person assigned to `Part B`, may then need to do [the manual steps later](Manual1).

 ![completed pipeline](images/jira-run-pipeline-finished.png)